 The results shown here are the product of hundreds of iterations of the combined forward and adjoint models over the duration of the data sets.
-A truly quantitative statement concerning the optimization pathway is impossible as the current configuration builds upon some years of calculation with earlier, shorter data durations, different model configurations (e.g., changed resolution and sub-components such as mixed-layer models), new data types (e.g., the Argo floats), changed weights in J, modifications to the line-search algorithm, changes in machine architecture, etc. Earlier results have been described at length by Stammer et al. (2002a,b, 2003), Köhl et al., (2005) among others.
-The calculations do strain the largest available high performance computers.
+A truly quantitative statement concerning the optimization pathway is impossible as the current configuration builds upon some years of calculation with earlier, shorter data durations, different model configurations (e.g., changed resolution and sub-components such as mixed-layer models), new data types (e.g., the Argo floats), changed weights in J, modifications to the linesearch algorithm, changes in machine architecture, etc. Earlier results have been described at length by Stammer et al. [43- 45], Köhl et al. [23] among others.
+The calculations strain the largest available high performance computers.

-Fig. 1 is intended to show the extent to which an early solution (which is still evolving) over the interval 1992-2004 is capable of reproducing one of the major constraining data sets-in this case the sea surface height anomaly (relative to a long-term mean) during July 1997.
+Fig. 1 is intended to show the extent to which an early solution (which is still evolving) over the interval 1992-2004 is capable of reproducing one of the major constraining data sets-in this case the seasurface height anomaly (relative to a long-term mean) during July 1997.
 (An animation is available at http://ocean.mit.edu/king/mpegs/12iter125.mpeg.)
-The TOPEX/-POSEIDON and related altimetric missions provide remarkably accurate measurments of the absolute global ocean surface elevation every 10 days (absolute accuracies in the range of 2-3cm; see Wunsch and Stammer, 1998; Fu and Cazenave, 2001).
-The misfit terms in J corresponding to the time-mean seasurface height over the 13-year model run are displayed in Fig. 2.
-Ideally, all these values would be order 1 with outliers consistent with a $\chi^2$ distribution.
+The TOPEX/POSEIDON and related altimetric missions provide remarkably accurate measurements of the absolute global ocean surface elevation every 10 days (absolute accuracies in the range of 2-3 cm; see [58,12]).
+The misfit terms in J corresponding to the time-mean seasurface height (or mean dynamic topography, MDT) over the 13-year model run are displayed in Fig. 2.
+Ideally, all these values would be order 1 with outliers consistent with a χ^2 distribution.
 There is a reasonable fit over the bulk of the open ocean.
 Serious misfits persist in coastal regions generally, in much of the Southern Ocean, and in some regions of strong variability.
-The scientific issue is now whether these misfits represent (A) a mis-weighting of the data; (B) model error; or (C) simply that the iterative minimization has not had time to reduce these terms, or all of these things.
-As noted above, the issue of data weighting takes one into the intricacies of the underlying observations.
-In this particular case, calculation of the data errors involves one in the determination of Earth gravity (providing the reference gravitational surface called the "geoid"; see Wunsch and Stammer, 1998), the myriad error terms in altimetric determination of seasurface topography (see e.g., Chelton et al., 2000), and the expected temporal variability as a function of position and duration in the ocean (Ponte et al., 2006).
+The scientific issue is now whether these misfits represent (A) a mis-weighting of the data; (B) model (representation) error; or (C) simply that the iterative minimization has not had time to reduce these terms, or all of these things.
+As noted above, the issue of data weighting takes one into the intricacies of the underlying observations and their errors.
+In this particular case, calculation of the data errors involves the determination of Earth gravity (providing the reference gravitational surface called the "geoid"; see [58]), the myriad error terms in altimetric determination of seasurface topography (see e.g., [8]), and the expected temporal variability as a function of position and duration in the ocean [38].
 Model error quantification involves determining the extent to which a 1° horizontal resolution, 23 vertical-layer model would be expected to reproduce the mean seasurface topography-were it perfectly known.
+(MDT estimates are expected to improve as the GRACE gravity-measuring satellite mission accumulates a longer record.)